AdguardTeam/KnowledgeBase/docs/general/extensions.md

 1. Done!

-If you’re familiar with CSS rules, you can also create the userstyles yourself.
+If you’re familiar with CSS rules, you can also create userstyles yourself.

 :::note